juanramosss/BaSP-M2022-Etapa1/README.md

 ### Week 07

+By the use of our latest adquired technology; fetch & local storage, week07 became quite an adventure.
+Not a lot of extra code lines, but the necessary ones shold be here.

+I am going to let you log in succesfully when you use the following account.
+email: rose@radiumrocket.com
-By the use of fetch, local and session storage among other new functions and methods, change Week06 to a version with more insight.
+pass: BaSP2022  change Week06 to a version with more insight.

 _By Juan Manuel Ramos_